bonans/inexact_Krylov_response/README.md

 ## Reproducing the results in the paper

 ### Generating the tables and figures in the paper
+Note that generating figures requires LaTeX to be installed on your system.
 The tables and figures in the paper can be generated from saved results in `Al40/data_logs/Al_extracted.jld2` and `Fe2MnAl/data_logs/Fe2MnAl_extracted.jld2`.
 Run
 ```julia
 include("Al40/GeneratePlots.jl"); include("Al40/GenerateTables.jl")